Top 5 Flat Pack Furniture Manufacturers in Vietnam: CompleteSourcing Guide

 Cosmo Sourcing helps businesses find the right flat pack furniture factory in Vietnam.
 We work on a flat-fee model, not commission, so our factory recommendations are unbiased.
 We get you 2 to 6 original, competitive quotes directly from vetted factories, then handle negotiations, quality inspections, and production oversight.

-We have been sourcing from Vietnam since 2012 and have helped over 4,000 clients source more than 10,000 products.
-Our team is on the ground in Ho Chi Minh City.
+We have been sourcing from Vietnam since 2012 and have helped thousands of clients source more than 10,000 products.
+Our team is on the ground in Binh Duong Province, the heart of Vietnam's furniture manufacturing region.

 Get started: Email us at info@cosmosourcing.com or visit cosmosourcing.com/contact-us.